agentitive/spellbound/README.md

 ## Usage

 To use Spellbound, simply interact with your codebase as usual.
-Whenever you need help, type your request using natural language in a comment or in the Spellbound dialog.
+Whenever you need help, type your request in the Spellbound dialog.
 Spellbound will use the OpenAI API to help you generate code, troubleshoot, and offer suggestions.

+Spellbound uses a "thought/action" control loop to create an autonomous coding agent, as described in the **[ReAct paper](https://arxiv.org/abs/2210.03629)**.
+The agent is able to take actions based on its current thoughts, and its future thoughts are influenced by the results of its actions.

 ## Tools